-Figure 50 Connectivity: Connected Devices
+Figure 34 Connectivity: Connected Devices

 You can change the icon and name of a connected device.
-Place your mouse within the device block, and an Edit icon (2) will appear.
+Place your mouse within the device block, and an Edit icon () will appear.
 Click the Edit icon, and you'll see there are several icon choices for you to select.
 Enter a name in the Device Name field for a connected device.
-Click to enable (2) i Internet Blocking for a connected device.
 Click Save to save your changes.